BookingBug/dev.bookingbug.com/readme.md

 # Install and Start
 run the following commands.

-`npm install` to install all the node and bower dependancies.
+`npm install` to install all the node and bower dependencies.
 It also then builds all the assets with grunt then run.

 `npm start` This lances the app and watches the `javascript/, css/` and `views/` directories for a change and then reboots/rebuilds where necessary.